 Generally adults call members of the clergy by their first name and children use Reverend.

-HOW DO PEOPLE JOIN ONE OF THE FOUR CHOIRS?
+HOW DO PEOPLE JOIN ONE OF THE CHOIRS?

-Please contact the Organist/Choirmaster if you are interested in sharing your time and talent.
+Please contact the Director of Music if you are interested in sharing your time and talent.
 Click here to visit our Choirs page.

 HOW DO I LEARN MORE ABOUT CHRIST CHURCH?

-Please fill out a yellow card in the pew, complete this contact form, or introduce yourself to a clergy person at a service to set up a meeting.
+Please fill out a welcome card in the pew, complete this contact form, or introduce yourself to a clergy person at a service to set up a meeting.

 HOW DO I LEARN MORE ABOUT THE EPISCOPAL CHURCH?

 The clergy will be glad to help you learn more, and there are leaflets at the entrance to the church that may answer some of your questions.
-Each spring, we host an Adult Inquirers' Class for those who would like to learn more about the Church and for those who want to be confirmed in the Episcopal Church.
+Throughout the year, we offer "Life at Christ Church" classes for those who would like to learn more about the Church and for those who want to be confirmed in the Episcopal Church.

 Now our members come from far and wide: Wilmington, North Wilmington, West Chester, Kennett Square, Hockessin, Newark, and closer to home in Greenville.
 They bring a richly diverse set of gifts and talents.
 Today Christ Church demonstrates the fruitful ministry of a congregation planted to serve others and draws them close in the knowledge and love of the Lord.
 We understand our mission to be followers of Christ who share the beauty and power of God's transforming love through worship, fellowship, and service in the world.
 Our preschool, founded in 2006, carries one element from our early roots to a new generation, gathering children for education and sharing with them the Good News of God's love in Jesus Christ.